Complete Guide to Italian Extra Virgin Olive Oil: Insights and Secrets

-Sierra de Cazorla: Near Jaen, mild olive oils made with Picual and Royal varieties are made.
+Sierra de Cazorla: Near Jaen, mild olive oils are made with Picual and Royal varieties.

 Sierra Magina: Picual and Manzanillo de Jaen are the star varieties of this region in Jaen.
 Oils tend to be fruity and slightly bitter.

-Siurana: The well-respected and wonderfully flavorful oils made here from Arbequina, Royal, and Morrut varieties are among Spain’s best.
+Siurana: The well-respected and wonderfully flavorful oils from Arbequina, Royal, and Morrut varieties are among Spain’s best.

 Poniente de Granada: Many different colors, flavors, and aromas can be spotted from the wide variety of olive oils made in this region in Granada.
 Common varieties include Picudo, Picual, Marteño, Hojiblanca, Lucio, Nevadillo de Alhama de Granada, and Loaime.